nickcharlton/moviesapi/README.md

 Go to: http://localhost:4000/.

-The `examples/` directory contains a few usage examples.

 ## License

 Copyright (c) 2013 Nick Charlton.
 Code under the MIT license.

 The content is bound by the data source itself and liable to the [Find any Film][] [Terms and Conditions][].
-It basically says that you cannot reuse the data commerically and you are liable for the dissemination of said data.
+It basically says that you cannot reuse the data commercially and you are liable for the dissemination of said data.
 Or something.

 [Find any Film]: http://www.findanyfilm.com
 [Terms and Conditions]: http://www.findanyfilm.com/terms-and-conditions